TeomanDeniz/Inception/README.md

 After you finished all these, you're pretty done the project.
 All you need to do is edit the [**.env**](https://github.com/TeomanDeniz/Inception/blob/main/srcs/.conf) file and some other files inside of the project for cusomizing your website.

+You also need to edit some files inside of the project.

+* `./srcs/requirements/nginx/conf/http.conf` && `./srcs/requirements/nginx/conf/https.conf` - Add the needed variables on the upper case texts from you `.env` file.

 ## Makefile

 * `all` - Compile the server